Catholic Church in Russia: 21st century

 As of 2017, there were approximately 140,000 Catholics in Russia - about 0.1% of the total population.
 After the Soviet Union collapsed, there were an estimated 500,000 Catholics in the country, but most have since died or emigrated to their ethnic homelands in Europe, such as Germany, Belarus, or Ukraine.
 The members of European Catholic ethnic groups are mostly elderly and rapidly decreasing (see here), although they do still account for most of the senior clergy.
 At the same time, the numbers of ethnic Russian Catholics account for more of the younger faithful, especially as the children of mixed marriages between European Catholics and Russians are registered as ethnic Russians.
 There also has been a slight boost in Catholics via immigration of Armenians, some of whom are Catholic, and a few of Russia's ethnic minority communities (such as the Circassians) also have small Catholic populations.

 Relations with the Russian Orthodox church have been rocky for nearly a millennium, and attempts at re-establishing Catholicism have met with opposition.
 Pope John Paul II for years expressed a desire to visit Russia, but the Russian Orthodox Church resisted.
-In April 2002, Bishop Jerzy Mazur of the Diocese of Saint Joseph at Irkutsk in Eastern Siberia was stripped of his visa, forcing the appointment of a new bishop for that diocese; he is now the bishop of the Diocese of Elk in the Catholic Church in Poland.
+In April 2002, the Catholic Bishop Jerzy Mazur of the Diocese of Saint Joseph at Irkutsk in Eastern Siberia was stripped of his visa, forcing the appointment of a new bishop for that diocese.
+As of 2026, he is the bishop of the Diocese of Elk in the Catholic Church in Poland.
 In 2002, five foreign Catholic priests were denied visas to return to Russia, construction of a new cathedral was blocked in Pskov, and a church in southern Russia was shot at.
 On Gregorian Christmas Day 2005, Russian Orthodox activists planned to picket outside of Moscow's Catholic Cathedral, but the picket was cancelled.
-Despite the recent thawing of relations with the election of Pope Benedict XVI, there are still issues such as the readiness of the police to protect Catholics and other minorities from persecution.
+Despite the thawing of relations with the election of Pope Benedict XVI in 2005, there are still issues such as the readiness of the police to protect Catholics and other minorities from persecution.

 One thousand Russian Catholics gathered in the Virgin Mary's Immaculate Conception Cathedral in Moscow to watch the funeral of Pope John Paul II.

-A 2004 Ecumenical conference was organized for Russia's "traditional religions" Orthodox Christianity, Judaism, Islam and Buddhism, and therefore excluded Catholicism.
+A 2004 ecumenical conference was organized for Russia's "traditional religions", Orthodox Christianity, Judaism, Islam and Buddhism, and therefore excluded Catholicism.

 Latin Church dioceses

 The ecclesiastical province of Moscow consists of the archdiocese of Moscow with three suffragan dioceses in Saratov, Irkutsk and Novosibirsk.
 These four dioceses comprise the whole of Russia except for the Sakhalin Oblast, which forms the Apostolic Prefecture of Yuzhno Sakhalinsk.
+Based on the most recent statistics available for each diocese, Catholic-Hierarchy reports a combined total of approximately 787,000 Catholics, 261 priests and 419 parishes in the ecclesiastical province of Moscow.